department-of-veterans-affairs/vets-website/content/pages/social-work-services.md

 ### How do I ask for an appointment with a VA social worker?

-Talk to your loved one's primary care team.
+Talk to your VA primary care team.
 Or, call your nearest VA health facility and ask to be connected to a social worker.<br>
 [Find contact information for your closest VA health care facility](/facilities).

 ### How do I get help right away if the Veteran or Servicemember is in crisis?